TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Rendering/Index.rst

 .. note::
     Nodes must never add assets like JavaScript or CSS using the :php:`PageRenderer`.
-This fails as soon as this container / element / wizard is called via AJAX, for instance within inline.
+This fails as soon as this container / element / wizard is called via Ajax, for instance within inline.
 Instead, those resources must be registered via the result array only, using :php:`stylesheetFiles` and :php:`javaScriptModules`.